Neverah/QArantine/README.md

 # TestFramework

-A testing framework for general use in C#, especially focused on video games.
+A testing framework for general use in C#.